gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 Simply running a TensorFlow Serving system inside Graphene is not enough for a safe & secure end-user experience.
 Thus, there is a need to build a complete secure inferencing flow.
-Instead, this tutorial will present TensorFlow Serving with Intel SGX and Graphene and will involve full-flow protection (from client to servers) and integrate various security ingredients such as the load balancer (Nginx Ingress) and elastic scheduler (Kubernetes).
+This tutorial will present TensorFlow Serving with Intel SGX and Graphene and will provide end-to-end protection (from client to servers) and integrate various security ingredients such as the load balancer (Nginx Ingress) and elastic scheduler (Kubernetes).

 Kubernetes (also known as k8s or "kube") is an open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.
 In other words, you can cluster together groups of hosts running Linux containers, and Kubernetes helps you easily and efficiently manage those clusters.
 Kubernetes clusters can span hosts across on-premise, public, private, or hybrid clouds.
 For this reason, Kubernetes is an ideal platform for hosting cloud-native applications that require rapid scaling.

 A working Kubernetes deployment is called a cluster.
 Kubernetes runs on top of an operating system (Ubuntu18.04 in this tutorial) and interacts